 Were you thinking about adopting blended learning initiatives at your school or district?
 A successful blended learning program is the intentional integration of educational technology within classrooms to enhance the learning process.
 Implementation can take many forms.

-Trace a student’s journey to mastery with this new feature
+How to trace a student’s journey to mastery using the flexible assignments feature

 Educators in our pilot schools and districts have been using Kiddom this school year to create self-paced curriculum and personalized assignments.
 Their work is shifting towards student-centered, authentic projects and away from teacher-driven assignments with only one right answer.